The Opportunity – Human Resources Manager

-The Role: The HR Manager, with the support of Director of Support Services, is responsible for managing and leading human resources services and functions to a high quality in both a development and humanitarian response context.
+The HR Manager, with the support of Director of Support Services, is responsible for managing and leading human resources services and functions to a high quality in both a development and humanitarian response context, and for developing and executing a Human Resource strategy enabling the implementation of the overall Country Strategic Plan.

 The post holder will be accountable for the provision of effective HR services in the oPt CO.
-The post holder is expected to put in place and ensure the implementation of HR policies and practices consistent with SCI global policies and procedures and compliant with local labour regulations, to manage personnel recruitment, compensation and benefit packages, and play a key role in effectively supporting programme implementation activities in line with the strategic plans.
+The post holder is expected to put in place and ensure the implementation of HR policies and practices consistent with SCI global policies and procedures and compliant with local labour regulations; to manage personnel recruitment, compensation and benefit packages; develop, deliver and promote learning and development plans for the Country Office, and play a key role in ensuring team competency and capacity to effectively deliver programme activities in line with the s trategic plans.
 Monitor and ensure the smooth running of the overall HR unit for the Country Office.
+Look after staff wellbeing and ways to support staff.
+Champion of a culture of pride by leading adherence to and implementation of Save the Children Code of Conduct, child safeguarding policy, Sexual harassment and PSEA.

 KEY AREAS OF ACCOUNTABILITY: